ampreeT/SourceCoop/README.md

 ### Tips
 - Match entities by targetname and/or classname, use hammerid as last resort (although it is in many cases unavoidable)
 - Put spawn points on the floor (in hammer place info_target for getting position, in game use cl_showpos 1).
-Players must touch spawn items on the first frame of teleport, if there are any to pick up.
+Players must touch spawn items on the first frame of first teleport, if there are any to pick up.
 - Use correct base class for new configs, put repetitive properties in base class
 - Use "flags" block for modifying spawnflags when you only want to toggle some flags